erictleung/data-science-resources/README.md

 - [General Principles of Mathematical Communication][maacomm] - By Mathematical
   Association of America.
 - [Community Tool Box][commtoolbox] - By University of Kansas.
+- [Speech-Words to Minutes][speechtime] - Estimate how many words are need for a given timed speech.

 [people-wiki]: https://en.wikipedia.org/wiki/People_skills
 [questionevans]: https://jvns.ca/blog/good-questions/